SIU SOM PA PROGRAM

 Q. Have physician assistants been accepted on the health care team?

-A. Most physicians who have worked with physician assistants like having PAs on staff.
+Most physicians who have worked with physician assistants like having PAs on staff.
 The American Medical Association, the American College of Surgeons, the American Academy of Family Physicians, the American College of Physicians, and other medical groups support the physician assistant profession by having voting members on the boards that accredit PA educational programs and certify individual PAs.

 PAs enjoy a collegial relationship with other providers because physician assistants have demonstrated their commitment to their patients and their competence in delivering quality medical care.
 Their training as team players enables them to work with other providers to ensure appropriate patient care in all settings.